ibmf-bioinformatics/MeStanG/manuals/Manual.md

 ## <a name="lims"></a> Limitations and Final remarks

 - The accuracy of the generated samples to a real sample depends entirely on the error models, which do not consider homopolymers, sampling noise, naturally occurring mutations, or genome complexity.
 - In theory, other platforms' sequencing outputs can be generated using MeStanG if their proper error models are provided as specified in [Custom Models](#cmods) and the read lengths and other design features are modified.
-This also applies to generate samples containing different variants provided as different `.fasta` files from the same organism.
+This also applies to generating samples with different variants provided as different `.fasta` files from the same organism.
 - The generated samples will resemble the `.fasta` inputs provided by the user so their similarity to real samples depends on the inputs.
 - Designs are entirely user-defined and while there are some mathematical validations e.g., in Host/Pathogen scenarios pathogen reads can't be more than host reads, all probabilities sum up to 1, `equally` arguments will distribute the reads as even as possible, among others, the biological sense of the designs is up to the user exclusively.
-As an example, MeStanG would allow using different basecalling models in the same sample, something not commonly occurring as basecalling is usually performed on all the reads of a sample rather than selectively in read subsets.
+For example, MeStanG would allow using different basecalling models in the same sample, something not commonly occurring as basecalling is usually performed on all the reads of a sample rather than selectively in read subsets.